gomorpheus/morpheus-apidoc/source/includes/_api.md

 --------- | -----------
 name | A unique string.

-This is the format for JSON parameters.
-These are parameters which are included in the body of the request, with *Content-Type application/json*.
+JSON Parameters define the variables to be included in the body of the request.
+These are typically under the the context of an object, such as `"contact"`.

 ### HTTP Response

-The Morpheus API returns **200 OK** for successful requests.
-If a request fails, an HTTP [Error](#errors) will be returned.
+The HTTP status **200 OK** will be returned when a request is successful and an HTTP [Error](#errors) status will be returned when a request fails.

-Most endpoints respond with *Content-Type: application/json* and body that contains JSON data.
+Most endpoints respond with *Content-Type: application/json* and a body that contains JSON data.

 This is an example of an API response that retrieves a [Contact](#contacts) record by ID.

-#### Success Example
+#### Example

 ```shell
 curl "$MORPHEUS_API_URL/api/monitoring/contacts/1" \